AdrianAgulto/Ransomware/README.md

 Next we will create a directory with several files that we are going to test our ransomware on.

-So we insert into the CLI "mkdir ransomware101" to create a directory.
+We will insert into the CLI "mkdir ransomware101" to create a directory.

-In the directory we will run "echo "file content" > filename.txt" //  We will run this serveral times to create files: file.txt, file2.txt, file3.txt.
+In the directory we will run "echo "file content" > filename.txt" //  We will run this serveral times to create files: file.txt, file2.txt, and file3.txt.

 Next we will create the malware script.